 Counselling for Depression

-My Counselling for Depression qualification (2015) demonstrates my ability to work at a relational depth with clients, closely following and exploring the experiences they describe to me, in order to more specifically assist them.
+My Counselling for Depression qualification (2015) demonstrates my ability to work at relational depth with clients, closely following and exploring the experiences you describe to me, in order to more specifically assist you.

 PODS - dissociation

 I was a counsellor member of PODS - Positive Outcomes for Dissociative Survivors (registered charity) - although this disbanded in 2019 and deemed able to work effectively with adults who have experienced previous trauma and abuse.

 Survivors UK - male sexual abuse